reidpr/quac/sphinx/map_reduce.rst

 Example
 =======

+..
+NOTE: This example is tested in tests/makereduce.script; make sure the two examples match.

 The basic paradigm is that the ``makereduce`` command creates a makefile which you then run with ``make`` (either directly or wrapped).